 In summary, sedimentary formations potentially suitable for CO2 sequestration are distributed around the world.
 Detailed local field studies and careful subsurface modeling are necessary to select appropriate injection sites.
 Together with technical or economical feasibility, factors such as population density, public acceptance, and local regulations are essential to ensure the success of injection projects.
 Also, estimated capacities (Table 3.1) suggest that the CO2 sequestration resource should not be a limiting factor.
 In order of the most collective pollution since the start of the Industrial Revolution, the top emitters of CO2 are North America, Europe, China, and Australia.
 Figure 3.5 shows these regions all have potential CO2 sequestration opportunities that might require long-distance CO2 transportation, depending on the co-location of CO2 sources and potential sinks.
 This could be partly overcome by using other rock types for CO2 sinks.

 A variety of alkaline waste materials from the mining and construction and demolition industries possess significant potential to sequester large volumes of CO2 (Renforth, 2019).
 Recent research has identified at least 12 types of waste material that can capture CO2 through mineralization or enhanced weathering (Renforth, 2019).
 These alkaline materials can be broken down into their constituent components based upon their chemical composition, as indicated in Table 3.2.
 The functional unit of each alkalinity source is indicated in the first column, followed by the current estimated lifecycle emissions in kgCO2.
-The method for calculating mineral carbonation and enhanced weathering potential is outlined in Renforth (2019).
+The method for calculating mineral carbonation and enhanced weathering potential (defined in chapter 2) is outlined in Renforth (2019).

 It is possible to capture CO2 from ash residue as a byproduct of gasification within the BECCS negative-emission system, with a potential of 186.2 ± 126.1 kgCO2/tash (Vassilev et al., 2013).
 This enhances the potential impact of BECCS beyond standalone estimates of emissions reduction.
 The biomass composition from the four samples in Table 3.2 was based on a combination of agricultural residue; herbaceous, woody, and animal-based biomass; and algae (Renforth, 2019).
 The average ash composition of the biomass is approximately 6.9 ± 1.1 wt% (Vassilev et al., 2013; Mckendry et al., 2002; de jong et al., 2014; Demirbas, 2014; Zanzi, 2001).
 In terms of energy content, the ash has an average higher heating value (includes the latent heat of vaporization of water) of 19.1 ± 0.3 GJ/tash.